augustovictor/software-architecture-specialization/README.md

 The order in which the filters transform data may change the end result.

 Be aware that the excessive use of filters may slow down the performance of your system.

+#### Event based architecture

+The fundamentals elements of the system are:
+- Events: Indicators of change or trigger to functions (event based functions)
+    - Signals
+    - User inputs
+    - Messages
+    - Data
+- Event based Functions: Can ben both a generator or consumer
+    - These types of functions experience `implicit invocation` and can assume forms of:
+        - Event generators: Sends events
+        - Event consumers: Receive and process these events
+- Event bus: The connector between event generators and consumers that mediate the communication between functions since we implicitly invoke them;

+To use this approach we should bind an event to an event consumer via the event bus.
+Each event consumer registers with the event bus to be notified of certain events.

+One way to implement the event bus is to structure the system to have a main loop that continually listens for events

+UML diagram used:
+- Component diagram

+Important to keep in mind: If our event consumers are called  asynchronously (does not wait for other consumers to finish running) two consumers could run on the same shared data at the same time.
+Which can result in `race conditions` and the shared data may not be updated correctly.

+Race conditions: The behavior of the system depends on the order the functions are executed;
+- To coordinate this order we use a `Semaphore`;
+    - A variable that toggles between `available` and `unavailable` to indicate whether the data is in use;
+    - Has an operation to check and toggle its value in a single step;

+#### Publish-subscribe architecture

+Unlike the event based a component cannot be both a publisher and a subscriber.

+#### Process Control

+Important to operate efficiently and safely.

+Types of process control:
+- Feedback loop:
+    - Sensor: Monitors important info.
+E.g., thermostat;
+    - Controller: Logic (e.g., software);
+    - Actuator: The physical method of manipulating the process (e.g., heating event);
+    - Process: What we are trying to control (e.g., room);

+The software compares a measured value to a setpoint and controls the process to get the desired result.

+- Closed loop: Information from the process is used to control the same process.
+    - E.g., feedback loop
+- Open loop: Process is controlled without monitoring the process
+    - Cannot deal with changes in the process or check itself to see if it is succeeding;
+    - E.g., clothes dryer that runs for a certain amount of time;
+- Feedforward control is used in systems where there are processes in series.
+Where information from an upstream process can be used to controll a downstream process.
+    - This allows for a coordinated proactive response;
+    - Does not deal with unknown events very well;
+    - Often used with feedback loops

+MAPE-K structure is an architectural model that defines 4 major components:
+- Knowledge (in the center)
+- Monitor
+- Analyze
+- Plan
+- Execute